Anderson acceleration with approximate calculations: applications to scientific computing: Reduced Alternating AA

-Here $\mathbf{e}_{j}$ denotes the $j$-th canonical basis, and $S_k$ is the restriction operator that selects only the $j_i$-th rows, $i=1,\dots,s$.
-In this paper, we propose the following two strategies to select the index set $\{j_i\}_{i=1}^s$. \begin{itemize}[leftmargin=20pt] \item {\it Subselected Alternating AA} -- the index set $\{j_i\}_{i=1}^s$ is selected to be the $s$ indices corresponding to the $s$ entries in the residual vector $\mathbf{r}^k$ with largest magnitudes. \item {\it Randomized Alternating AA} -- the index set $\{j_i\}_{i=1}^s$ is drawn from the full index set $\{1,\dots,n\}$ under a uniform distribution without replacement. \end{itemize} With the same size $s$, the two strategies lead to similar reduction in terms of the computation time for solving \eqref{eq:projected_LS}, with a minor difference in the computation overhead in the index selection process.
-The dimensionality $s$ of the projection subspace $\mathcal{S}_k$ is adaptively tuned at each according to values of the heuritstic that estimates the error bound in Equation \eqref{error_bound2}.
+In this paper, we propose the following two strategies to select the index set $\{j_i\}_{i=1}^s$. \begin{itemize} \item {\it Subselected Alternating AA} -- the index set $\{j_i\}_{i=1}^s$ is selected to be the $s$ indices corresponding to the $s$ entries in the residual vector $\mathbf{r}^k$ with largest magnitudes. \item {\it Randomized Alternating AA} -- the index set $\{j_i\}_{i=1}^s$ is drawn from the full index set $\{1,\dots,n\}$ under a uniform distribution without replacement. \end{itemize} With the same size $s$, the two strategies lead to similar reduction in terms of the computation time for solving \eqref{eq:projected_LS}, with a minor difference in the computation overhead in the index selection process.
+The dimensionality $s$ of the projection subspace $\mathcal{S}_k$ is adaptively tuned at each according to values of the heuristic that estimates the error bound in Equation \eqref{error_bound2}.